Lauren Duggar Rocks A Snug Blue Dress On Picnic With Josiah, Shows Off Growing Baby Bump

 Lauren Duggar is gearing up to give birth in just a few short weeks.
-She is nearing the end of her third trimester and looking healthy and content.
+She is nearing the end of her third trimester and is looking healthy and content.
 This is her and Josiah Duggar’s rainbow baby.
 They lost their first child, a boy named Asa, last October.
-This new bundle of joy is a girl and the reality stars are ready to finally hold her in their arms very soon.
+This new bundle of joy is a girl, and the reality stars are ready to finally hold her in their arms very soon.

-The Counting On couple has been spending these last few weeks together going out on dates and just hanging out before they become a family of three.
-Their most recent date was shared on their Instagram stories as Josiah filmed a short clip on Sunday afternoon.
+The Counting On couple has been spending these last few weeks going out on dates and just hanging out before they become a family-of-three.
+Their most recent date was shared on their Instagram stories, as Josiah filmed a short clip on Sunday afternoon.
 He treated his wife to a picnic outside on a gorgeous Arkansas day.

 He flashed to Lauren, who was sitting on a blanket with a plate full of food in front of her.
-The expectant mom is wearing a blue belly-hugging dress that seemed to flaunt her growing baby bump.
-She threw a tan sweater over the dress and has on matching tan boots as well.
+The expectant mom was wearing a blue belly-hugging dress that seemed to flaunt her growing baby bump.
+She threw a tan sweater over the dress and had on matching tan boots as well.

 Their picnic consisted of food from Cracker Barrel.
 Lauren Duggar opted for a healthy lunch of fish, a baked potato, and green beans.
 Josiah, on the other hand, decided to try the restaurant’s new fried chicken dinner.
 It came with mac and cheese and a biscuit.
 They had their picnic lunch in front of their church.
-You can see Cross Church in the background as Josiah scanned the grounds.
+Viewers could see Cross Church in the background as Josiah scanned the grounds.

 View this post on Instagram